 How much does it cost to charter a private jet?

-As with all private aviation, the cost of a flight on a chartered jet will vary greatly depending on aircraft model, journey length and the number of passengers, as well as the chosen operator.
-For example, a short-haul flight on a light aircraft could set you back as little as $8,000.
-However, longer journeys in larger or newer planes can easily stretch into the millions of dollars per flight.
+As with all private aviation, the charter flight costs will vary greatly depending on the aircraft model, journey length and the number of passengers, as well as the chosen charter company.
+For example, hourly rates for a short-haul flight on a light aircraft could set you back as little as $1,000.
+However, long journeys in larger or newer planes can easily stretch into the millions of dollars per private flight.

 [See also: How Much Does NetJets Cost?]